Petar Petrov (sprinter): Achievements

 He then made his 2nd Olympic final at the 1980 Olympics where he won the 100 metres bronze medal.
-In the latter race he finished behind Allan Wells and Silvio Leonard.
+In the latter race, he finished behind Allan Wells and Silvio Leonard.
 Petrov also competed in the Olympic 200 metres, but was eliminated in the quarterfinal.
-He was also, together with Vladimir Ivanov, Ivaylo Karanyotov and Pavel Pavlov, a member of the Bulgarian 4x100 m relay team that finished sixth in the final.
+He was also, together with Vladimir Ivanov, Ivaylo Karanyotov and Pavel Pavlov, a member of the Bulgarian 4 × 100 m relay team that finished sixth in the final.

-He finished eighth in the 4 x 100 metres relay at the 1982 European Athletics Championships together with Karanyotov, Nikolay Markov and Ivan Tuparov.
+He finished eighth in the 4 × 100 metres relay at the 1982 European Athletics Championships together with Karanyotov, Nikolay Markov and Ivan Tuparov.

-On the domestic level Petrov won nine outdoor Bulgarian sprint titles and five indoor 60 metres titles.
+On the domestic level, Petrov won nine outdoor Bulgarian sprint titles and five indoor 60 metres titles.